Why did Trump backer Peter Thiel become a New Zealand citizen?

 Documents released by the New Zealand government show that the PayPal (PYPL, Tech30) founder, who is also a member of President Trump's transition team, was granted an exception because it was deemed to be in the public interest.

-The country's department of international affairs said the special treatment was justified because Thiel had invested in two New Zealand companies and made a donation of 1 million New Zealand dollars ($726 million) to the Christchurch earthquake relief fund.
+The country's department of international affairs said the special treatment was justified because Thiel had invested in two New Zealand companies and made a donation of 1 million New Zealand dollars ($730,000) to the Christchurch earthquake relief fund.

 As part of the application, Thiel said it would give him "great pride to let it be known that I am a New Zealand citizen."
 He also said that being a citizen would help him mobilize the country's entrepreneurs.

-Note: Correction: An earlier version of this article included an erroneous conversion of New Zealand dollars into U.S. dollars.